scabux/hugo-theme-m10c/README.md

 - added `audience` and `language` parameters for blog posts
 - added support for the `categories` taxonomy
 - modified the 404 page
+- added `icon` shortcode to access corresponding partial from Mardown

 ---
 Below: Copy of the original `README.md`.